 Why are groundhogs a problem for gardens in New Jersey?

-Groundhogs damage gardens by eating a wide range of plants and creating extensive burrows that can destabilize garden beds, sidewalks, and even building foundations.
+Their damage gardens by eating a wide range of plants and creating extensive burrows that can destabilize garden beds, sidewalks, and even building foundations.
 They may also carry parasites harmful to people and pets, making them a significant nuisance.

 What are the best methods to prevent groundhogs from entering my garden?